cta-observatory/2022_01_lstchain_school/README.md

 ```
 mamba env create -f environment.yml
 ```
+This will install the version 0.8.4 of lstchain in the environment "lst-school-2022-01".

 Anytime you want to use this environment in a new terminal, you have to activate it using:
 ```
 conda activate lst-school-2022-01
 ```

-This will install and activate the version 0.8.4 of lstchain in the environment "lst-school".

 #### Downloading the LST data for the exercises